s559234/assignment2-Volete/README.md

 ***Cricket has several advantages for both physical and mental health,*** including:  Teamwork skills, Cooperation, communication, and the ability to deal with success and failure are examples of social skills. ***A wonderful approach to meet new people*** and create friends is through social engagement.

 ---------
-# About favorite Sport
+# SRH is my favorite team in Cricket Sport
+### Players in SRH

-1. Rohit Sharma
+1. Kane Willimson
-2. Kohli
+2. Warner
-3. Sachin
+3. Bhuvi

 ###### teams that I think, I would be good to watch play

-* Football
+* Real Madrid
-* Tennis
+* FC Barcelona
-* Soccer
+* Argentina